google/intermock/README.md

 ## Installation
 `git clone sso://user/ryanmcdermott/intermock`

+## Building
+`npm run build`

 ## Development
 If you want to run the build script and tests after you save a file while developing, run the following command:
 `npm run test-watch`

+## Docs
+### Developing Docs
+To develop documentation run the following command:
+`npm run docs-serve`

+Edit the files in `docs/` and Webpack's Dev Server should auto-reload when there are changes

+### Statically Building Docs
+To build the docs statically run the following command:
+`npm run docs-build`

+## Contributing
+See `CONTRIBUTING.md` in this repo

 ## License
 See `LICENSE` in this repo